Data-and-Trust-Alliance/DPS/specification.md

 ## 4.2 Provenance

-This group describes the provenance of the dataset
+This group describes the provenance of the dataset.

 - Element-Name: `provenance`
 - cardinality: 1..1